debnone/debnone/README.md

 - 👋 Hi, I’m @tamer
-- 👀 I’m interested in React native and mobile apps
+- 👀 I’m interested in FastApi,python,React native and Mobile apps
-- 🌱 I’m currently learning react and linux
+- 🌱 I’m currently learning SQL and React Animations
 - 💞️ I’m looking to collaborate on some project
 - 📫 How to reach me Telegram : @Tonton33